fredhutchio/tfcb_2019/lectures/lecture09/start.md

 OK, so now try `man man` to learn about the command `man`.

-1. first just enter `man` and then quit (also with the letter `q`)
-2. then re-enter `man` and use the online help to figure out how to forward and backward one window at a time (note that these same commands work for the `less` command)
-3. now look through the contents of the `man` manual to find a flag that will show you the location of the file containing the documentation
+1. now look through the contents of the `man` manual to find a flag that will show you the location of the file containing the documentation
-4. save this information somewhere (on a piece of paper?)
+2. save this information somewhere (on a piece of paper?)
-5. execute `cd directories` then `less README.md` to work through the next part of the adventure
+3. execute `cd directories` then `less README.md` to work through the next part of the adventure